transdigiware/blockchain/vscode-extension.md

 1. Open your smart contract project in VS Code by clicking **File** and then click **Open ...**.
 You can also click **Open Workspace** if you saved your project as a workspace.
 Ensure that you have the smart contract project open in the file viewer.
 2. Click the **{{site.data.keyword.blockchainfull_notm}}** icon to open the **{{site.data.keyword.blockchainfull_notm}}** tab.
 3. In the **Smart Contracts** pane, click the overflow menu and select **Package Open Project**.
 You are asked for the name of the package and the version.
-You will also need need to select whether you want to package it as a `.tar.gz` (for deploying to a channel with V2 application capability) or `.cds` (for deploying to a channel with V1 application capability).
+You will also need to select whether you want to package it as a `.tar.gz` (for deploying to a channel with V2 application capability) or `.cds` (for deploying to a channel with V1 application capability).
 To find out the channel capabibilities/version, hover your mouse over the channel in the **Fabric Environments** panel that you wish to deploy to.
 This will display a tooltip containing the channel capabilities.
   - If you have one smart contract project, it is packaged automatically and be displayed in the **Smart Contracts** pane.
   - If you have multiple smart contract folders open, you are asked which one to package.
   - If you have no smart contract folders open, you get an error message.